Infrared photography: Digital cameras

 Digital infrared using a 50mm lens, D810 and the program Exposure.
 Infrared photography typically produces false-color artifacts, such as turning greens into pinks and purples as shown in this example.

 Digital camera sensors are inherently sensitive to infrared light, which could interfere with normal photography by confusing the autofocus calculations, because infrared light wavelengths may focus at a different point than visible light wavelengths, or by softening the image, if the red channel becomes oversaturated.
 Also, some clothing is transparent in the infrared, leading to unintended (at least to the manufacturer) uses of video cameras.
 Thus, to improve image quality and protect privacy, many digital cameras have infrared blockers or hot mirrors installed in front of their sensors.
-Depending on the subject matter, adding a infrared-passing filter to the lens may not be practical with these cameras because the exposure times become overly long, often in the range of 30 seconds, creating noise and motion blur in the final image.
+Depending on the subject matter, adding an infrared-passing filter to the lens may not be practical with these cameras because the exposure times become overly long, often in the range of 30 seconds, creating noise and motion blur in the final image.
 However, for some subject matter the long exposure does not matter or the motion blur effects actually add to the image.
 Some lenses will also show a 'hot spot' in the center of the image as their coatings are optimized for visible light and not for IR.

 There is no currently available digital camera that will directly produce the same results as Kodak color infrared film although equivalent images can be produced using a full spectrum converted infrared digital camera and a Kolari Vision Color IR Chrome lens filter.
 Similar effects can be achieved by taking two exposures, one infrared and the other full-color, and combining in post-production.
 A yellow (minus-blue) filter can also be used, which produces a single image that can also be post-processed to emulate the Ektachrome look.
 The color images produced by digital still cameras using infrared-pass filters are not equivalent to those produced on color infrared film.
 The colors result from varying amounts of infrared passing through the color filters on the photo sites, further amended by the Bayer filtering.
 While this makes such images unsuitable for the kind of applications for which the film was used, such as remote sensing of plant health, the resulting color tonality has proved popular artistically.

 Color digital infrared, as part of full spectrum photography is gaining popularity.
 The ease of creating a softly colored photo with infrared characteristics has found interest among hobbyists and professionals.